Ren0k/Project-Atmospheric-Drag/README.md

 - Global Lift Drag Multiplier

 With this out of the way, you might realize that a little bit more is involved than filling in the drag equation.
 We will break it down section by section, calculation by calculation, starting with Drag Cubes.
+Lets go down the rabbit hole.

 # Drag Cubes <a name="dragcubes"></a>